apache/beam/learning/prompts/code-explaination/11_io_jdbc.md

 options = JdbcOptions()
 ```

-`JdbcOptions` class is used to define a command line arguments `--table_name`, `--jdbc_url`, `--driver_class_name`, `--username`, and `--password` that specify the JDBC connection parameters.
-This code uses [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/) for a requred `path` argument.
+The `JdbcOptions` class is used to define the command-line arguments `--table_name`, `--jdbc_url`, `--driver_class_name`, `--username`, and `--password`, which specify the JDBC connection parameters.
+This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse command-line arguments.

 ```python
 coders.registry.register_coder(ExampleRow, coders.RowCoder)
 ```

 This code registers a coder for the `ExampleRow` class.
-This is required for the `ReadFromJdbc` transform to read data from table.
+This is required for the `ReadFromJdbc` transform to read data from the table.

 ```python
 with beam.Pipeline(options=options) as p: